 The U.S. Constitution requires spending by the government to be approved in bills passed by Congress.
-If Congress cannot pass a bill, many services will be interrupted—save for ones deemed vital for preserving the safety and security of the country and its citizens.
+If Congress cannot pass a bill, many services will be interrupted—except for those considered vital for preserving the safety and security of our country and its citizens.

-As noted in the U.S. Government Accountability Office’s page about the Antideficiency Act, the Act prohibits federal employees from “involving the government in any obligation to pay money before funds have been appropriated for that purpose, unless otherwise allowed by law.”
+As noted in the U.S. Government Accountability Office’s page about the Anti-Deficiency Act, it prohibits federal employees from “involving the government in any obligation to pay money before funds have been appropriated for that purpose, unless otherwise allowed by law.”

 When the government shuts down, government employees are put on furlough until the funding can be secured to pay them.
-Only those employees considered absolutely critical to maintaining necessary services and infrastructure are excepted from the furlough—and usually without a guarantee of pay.
+Only those employees considered absolutely critical to maintaining necessary services and infrastructure are excepted from the furlough, entitled to backpay once the shutdown ends.